Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing

-\paragraph{Results} We report the performance (without fine-tuning on this task) of all approaches in \autoref{tab:code-completion}.
-We use an enhanced exact-match (EM) accuracy metric that performs semantic-preserving code normalization before checking for string equivalence.\footnote{We normalize Python code by (1) parsing the code into a syntax tree using the \code{ast} library, (2) removing any comments and docstrings, (3) sorting all keyword arguments in function calls, and (4) un-parsing the syntax tree.} The results are measured on 5000 code completion problems sampled from our test set.
+\header{Results} We report the performance (without fine-tuning on this task) of all approaches in \autoref{tab:code-completion}.
+We use an enhanced exact-match (EM) accuracy metric that performs semantic-preserving code normalization before checking for string equivalence.\footnote{We normalize Python code by (1) parsing the code into a syntax tree using the \code{ast} library, (2) removing any comments and docstrings, (3) sorting all keyword arguments in function calls, and (4) un-parsing the syntax tree.} All results, except for \texttt{text-davinci-003}, were obtained by measuring 5000 randomly sampled code completion problems from our test set. \texttt{text-davinci-003} was evaluated using only 1000 problems to reduce cost.
 We see that Coeditor significantly outperforms the other code generation models for both addition and replacement changes.
-Coeditor achieves an overall EM of 60.4\%, which is almost twice as high as the best performing code completion model (31.3\%), despite using a 30 times smaller model, demonstrating the significant benefits of incorporating editing history for code completion.
+Despite only using a 220M parameter model, Coeditor achieves an overall EM of 60.4\%, which is approximately 1.5 times higher than the best performing code completion model (39.5\%), demonstrating the significant benefits of incorporating editing history for code completion.
 We also include 3 example model outputs on this task in the appendix (\autoref{sec:code-completion-examples}).